iojw/socialscan/README.md

 socialscan offers **accurate** and **fast** checks for email address and username usage on online platforms.

 Given an email address or username, socialscan returns whether it is available, taken or invalid on online platforms.

+Features that differentiate socialscan from similar tools (e.g. knowem.com, Namechk, and Sherlock):

+1. **100% accuracy**: socialscan's query method eliminates the false positives and negatives that often occur in similar tools, ensuring that results are always accurate.

-Its speed also makes it suitable for bulk queries involving hundreds of usernames and email addresses.
+2. **Speed**: socialscan uses [asyncio](https://docs.python.org/3/library/asyncio.html) along with [aiohttp](https://aiohttp.readthedocs.io/en/stable/) to conduct all queries concurrently, providing quick searching even with bulk queries involving hundreds of usernames and email addresses.

+3. **Library / CLI**: socialscan can be executed through a CLI, or imported as a Python library to be used with existing code.

+4. **Email support**: socialscan supports queries for both email addresses and usernames.

 The following platforms are currently supported: